Is one of your goals to stop buying clothes that you never wear? If so, I’ve got some tips that will help!

 There’s no denying that TV, magazines and social media can also influence us.
 When you see your favourite Instagrammer wearing a gorgeous dress and drinking cocktails by the pool, sometimes it’s hard not to buy into the fantasy.
 You want the dress because you want the life they’re portraying—even if it doesn’t suit your personal style.

-It’s all about so much more than selling you clothes.
+It’s about so much more than selling you clothes.
 Instead, they’re trying to sell you a lifestyle … and if they’re successful, you end up buying clothes that might not suit who you really are.

 How to Stop Buying Clothes You Never Wear